Strong C IV emission from star-forming galaxies: a case for high Lyman continuum photon escape: Underlying sources of ionising photons

 Both well-fitting SEDs imply that stellar populations with metallicities of $0.1-0.2\,Z_\odot$, low stellar ages and relatively high ionisation parameters are needed to reproduce the vast majority of the observed rest-UV emission lines and match the UV slope of the stacked spectrum of \civ\ emitting sources.
 Interestingly, the largest discrepancy between observations and model predictions are for emission lines requiring higher ionisation energies.
 For example, the \oiiiuv\ and \niii\ lines that require energies of 35.1 eV and 29.6 eV, respectively, are relatively well produced by both models, but the \civ\ and \heii\ lines requiring energies of 47.9 eV and 54.4 eV are under-predicted.
+We note here that further increasing the ionisation parameter of these models results in a catastrophic mismatch between the observed and predicted UV slopes, which is not significantly improved by increased dust attenuation, leading to sub-optimal fits.

-This suggests that the best-fitting SEDs are unable to produce ionising radiation fields that are `hard' enough, such that a large amount of photons with extremely high energies are produced, which we discuss further in \S\ref{sec:heii-civ}.
-We note here that increasing the ionisation parameter of these models results in a catastrophic mismatch between the observed and predicted UV slopes, which is not significantly improved by increased dust attenuation, leading to sub-optimal fits.
+The inability of these models to accurately match the observed \civ\ and \heii\ emission suggests that the best-fitting SEDs are not producing ionising radiation fields that are `hard' enough, such that a large amount of photons with extremely high energies are produced, which we discuss further in \S\ref{sec:heii-civ}.
+Further, the observed \civ\ absorption blueward of the peak is much weaker in the stacked spectrum compared to what both models predict, indicating that the best-fitting models may be more metal rich than the observations might suggest.
+Therefore, to obtain constraints on stellar metallicities we use additional spectroscopic indicators in the following section.